department-of-veterans-affairs/vets-website/content/pages/families-caregivers/social-work-services.md

 - **In the hospital.** We can help the Veteran or Servicemember make plans for their ongoing care at home or in a rehab or other facility.
 - **Living in a rural location far from a VA health facility.** We can work with the Veteran or Servicemember's health care team to make sure they get the care they need from VA or in their community.
 - **Having trouble speaking up for themselves or feeling overwhelmed by trying to arrange care.** We can serve as the Veteran or Servicembmer's voice to make sure get what they need.
-- **Struggling with depression, sadness, stress, anxiety, PTSD, drinking or drug use.** We can offer counseling and work with the Veteran or Servicemember and their health care team to create a treatment plan.
+- **Struggling with problems like depression, sadness, stress, anxiety, PTSD, drinking or drug use.** We can offer counseling and work with the Veteran or Servicemember and their health care team to create a treatment plan.
 - **Dealing with end-of-life issues.** We can help the Veteran or Servicemember make decisions about life support, organ donation, and other issues and communicate these decisions to their health care team.

 <br>